makeshnaidu/shopping-cart/Readme.md

 #This is a shopping cart site example.

-with that boilerplate you should be able to runn a simple e commerce platform. we will be using NodeJS, Express, Pug and MongoDB
+With that boilerplate you should be able to runn a simple e commerce platform.

+We will be using NodeJS, Express, Pug and MongoDB

 Feel free to submit any pull request